 Regulation: CFTC.
 Minimum deposit: $250.
 Settlement model: Up to $100 per contract on profitable outcomes.
 Tradable markets: Stock indices, forex, commodities, and macro event contracts.
 Platform: Web platform plus NadexGO for mobile.
 Demo access: Yes.

-Settlement And Payouts: Contracts settle to $0 or $100.
-Profit percentage depends on your entry price relative to the $100 max value.
+Settlement and payouts: Contracts can settle to $0 or $100.
+The profit or loss outcome depends on your entry price relative to the $100 maximum value.

-Assets: Choose among equity index contracts, forex pairs, commodities, and event-driven products tied to data like NFP or unemployment.
+Assets: Choose among equity index contracts, forex pairs, commodities, and event-driven products linked to data releases such as NFP or unemployment figures.

-Platform: Trade via the web interface on desktop or use NadexGO in your mobile browser without installing a native app.
+Platform: Trade via the web interface on desktop or use NadexGO in a mobile browser; the article describes no need to install a native app.

 Accounts: Standard profiles support binaries, call spreads, and knock-outs, plus a free demo balance of $10,000.
 Business accounts are available.

-Regulation: Supervised by the CFTC in the United States, emphasizing customer protection and operational transparency.
+Regulation: Supervised by the CFTC in the United States, with emphasis on customer protection and operational transparency.

 Pros